dozed/Latex.sugar/README.markdown

 ## Use

 Once installed Espresso should automatically recognize your LaTeX files, provided they end in `.tex`.
-In addition to syntax highlighting for some common LaTeX features (functions & arguments, comments, (sub)sections, and text formatting, among others!) this Sugar provides basic itemizers (things that show up in the Navigator pane) and some useful snippets.
+In addition to syntax highlighting for some common LaTeX features (functions & arguments, comments, (sub)sections, and text formatting, among others!) this Sugar provides basic itemizers (things that show up in the Navigator pane), simple code completion (for oft-used functions like `\cite` and `\begin{}`/`\end{}`, and a few useful snippets.

 There are textual shortcuts for several of the snippets: